 What happens if I ask for the wrong resources?

 When you are initially trying to set up your jobs it can be difficult to ascertain how much of each of these resources you will need.
 Asking for too little or too much, however, can both cause problems: your jobs will be at increased risk of taking a long time in the queue or failing, and your project's fair share score is likely to suffer.
-Your project's fair share score will be reduced in view of CPU time spent regardless of whether you obtain a result or not.
+Your project's fair share score will be reduced in view of compute time spent regardless of whether you obtain a result or not.

 |Resource||Asking for too much||Not asking for enough|